apache/jackrabbit-filevault/vault-doc/src/site/markdown/filter.md

 General Structure
 -----------------
-The `filter.xml` consists of a set of `filter` elements, each with a `root` attribute and an optional list of `include` and `exclude` child elements.
+The `filter.xml` consists of a set of `filter` elements, each with a mandatory `root` attribute and an optional list of `include` and `exclude` child elements.

 Example: